vitabaks/docs/docs/sponsor.md

 # Sponsor

 By sponsoring our project, you directly contribute to its continuous improvement and innovation.
-As a sponsor, you'll receive exclusive benefits, including personalized support, early access to new features, and the opportunity to influence the project's direction.
+As a sponsor, you'll receive exclusive benefits, including individual [support](./support.mdx), early access to new features, and the opportunity to influence the project's direction.
 Your sponsorship is invaluable to us and helps ensure the project's sustainability and progress.

 Become a sponsor today and help us take this project to the next level!